1st of 3 Cybersecurity Articles

 - Phishing Scams – Phishing attacks are a persistent threat to business, with a staggering 90% of breaches involving phishing.
 These fake emails are disguised as legitimate messages that attempt to trick users into disclosing personal information, such as usernames, passwords, or financial information.
 Phishing emails can deliver malware, or malicious software, that captures credentials.

-Cybersecurity tip # 1 – Ensure and your data is being backed up
+Cybersecurity tip # 1 – Safeguard your data with Multifactor Authentication (MFA)

 Cybersecurity tip # 2 – Safeguard your data with Multifactor Authentication (MFA)